-Securing a M.2 device to the motherboard requires a few extra steps compared to other current drive or slot-based connectors.
-M.2 devices used on this motherboard, Socket 3 (for SSDs) and Socket 1 (for WiFi/Bluetooth), will be installed and attached the same way.
-Below are images from an installation of a SSD on a Socket 3 Key-M.
+Securing an M.2 device to the motherboard requires a few extra steps compared to other current drive or slot-based connectors.
+M.2 devices used on this motherboard - Socket 3 (for SSDs) and Socket 1 (for WiFi/Bluetooth) - are installed and attached differently.
+A Socket 3 device will be installed horizontally, while a Socket 1 device will be installed vertically by using the included right-angle adapter.
+Below are images from an installation of an SSD on a Socket 3 Key-M.

 1. Remove the screw that comes pre-attached to the M.2's retention standoff; this will be used to keep the device in place.
+By default, the standoff is placed at the 80mm interval for the Socket 3 slot.
+If your device is longer or shorter than 80mm, you will need to unscrew the standoff and fasten it to the correct retention socket.

-2. Insert the M.2 device in at a slight angle, at approximately 45 degrees to the board.
+2. Insert the M.2 device at a slight angle - approximately 45 degrees to the board.
 This will allow the contacts (colloquially called "Gold Fingers") to seat completely into the slot.
 If the device is fully seated, you should be able to release it and the device will rest at an angle of about 30 degrees on its own, as shown in the picture below.

 3. Gently push the M.2 device down on the raised end.
-There will be some tension - this is normal - then use the screw you removed in Step 2 to secure the device.
+There will be some tension - this is normal - then use the screw you removed in Step 1 to secure the device.
 Below, you can see that the contacts will be nearly invisible when the device is properly seated and the copper mounting semi-circle is partially visible around the screw.